monk31/wifi_lattice/README.md

 programming language : micropython for his clean syntax

+CAUTION : if you are a fpga machx02 256 until 2000, you can use esp32 wroom-32
+            else use esp32 wrover with spi ram

 i use a raspberry pi 3 to create a local network with a static adress (192.168.4.1)

+  ### esp32_jtag

+  Pin (TCK)       →  GPIO  (pin 18 esp32)
+  Pin (TDO)       →  GPIO  (pin 19 esp32)
+  pin (TDI)       →  GPIO  (pin 23 esp32)
+  pin (TMS)       →  GPIO  (pin 21 esp32)

+  in main.py, set your WIFI_SSID, WIFI_PAS
+  1. download the code with esp32tools
+  2. download wifi_prog.py and your file jed on your raspberry
+  3. set command "python3 wifi_prog.py" and follow instructions
+  (caution if the message "esp32 is not in the network" display, try again because sometimes request to kwow adress ip is long)

   ### esp32_spi